Tai Chi Chuan (Glasgow)

 Prices can vary according to circumstances, number of classes attended and payment method.

-More information on the Enquiries Page under other useful information
+More information on the Enquiries Page under other useful information, but a 2 hour class is around £10.

 • Do you teach children in the class ?